toakshh/zimension/README.md

-assignment app
+---------Assignment project----------

 # Zimension

-Welcome to Zimension, a sleek and modern web application built with React, TypeScript, and Vite.
+Welcome to Zimension, a todo kind of app which is used to keep track of projects and its operations.
+It is a sleek and modern web application built with React, TypeScript, and Vite.
 This project offers a minimal yet robust setup to get you started with React in a Vite environment, complete with Hot Module Replacement (HMR) and essential ESLint rules.

 ## Tech Stack